sourcegraph/about/blogposts/2020/can-you-hear-me-no-but-we-read-you.md

 Video calls have always been a challenge for me.
 Lip reading doesn’t work well over video, because lip reading relies on a whole lot more visual information than just the lips, and video calls don’t carry the full visual and _emotional_ bandwidth needed to read lips easily.
 So instead, I use a series of hacks or built-in tools to help me out by providing real-time speech-to-text.

-These hacks and tools work well until things go wrong.
-Sometimes they’ll cut out.
-Sometimes they’ll lag and fall behind.
-When things go wrong, it can be challenging.
-Simple things like someone asking for my thoughts on something can create awkward moments of silence before I realize that someone said my name, because I was relying on a transcript that was five seconds behind.
+These hacks and tools work well, but sometimes they’ll cut out or they’ll lag and fall behind.
+And then simple things like someone asking for my thoughts on something can create awkward moments of silence before I realize that someone said my name, because I was relying on a transcript that was five seconds behind.

 Thankfully, I have a wonderful, supportive team, and this has never been a problem in my day-to-day work.